 "Who... who or what in hell are you supposed to be?" the nobleman spat at the sight of the towering green-skinned warrior, trying to contain his great displeasure at this unexpected turn of events.
-"And what do you think you're doing, to put your hands on a noble like this?"
+"And what do you think you're doing, putting your hands on a noble like this?"

 "Funny," the irate Namekian growled down at the bearded man with narrowed eyes.
 "I could ask you the same thing about attacking that kid."

-The disbelief was practically etched onto the brown-haired mage's features, mouth agape at such a blatant and open display of defiance towards both a noble and a mage.
-Meanwhile, the young freckle-faced lad, taking the opportunity before him, quickly snatched up his wooden bucket and darted off into the crowd, his escape going thankfully unnoticed.
+The disbelief was practically etched onto the brown-haired mage's features, mouth agape at such a blatant and open display of defiance towards both a member of the nobility.
+Meanwhile, the young freckle-faced lad, taking the presented opportunity, quickly snatched up his wooden bucket and darted off into the crowd, his escape going thankfully unnoticed.

-"This does not concern you...greenskin," the man snarled back, eyes leering balefully at the Z Fighter.
+"This does not concern you, you... greenskin," the man snarled back, eyes leering balefully at the Z Fighter.
 "Now, unhand me this instant, before I make you regret such impudence!"

 A sly smirk appearance on Piccolo's lips upon hearing the demand.
 "If you insist..."

 With barely a hint of his inherent strength, Piccolo pushed the mage's arm aside with such force that the man was nearly taken off his feet.
 The nobleman stumbling back several paces before he regained his balance, his ornately embroidered cape flapping about behind him.